chef/chef-web-docs/chef_master/source/resource_link.rst

 Properties
 =====================================================

-This resource has the following properties:
+The link resource has the following properties:

 ``group``
    **Ruby Types:** Integer, String